riverrun/drat/README.rst

 which gives a readability score (according to the Dale-Chall readability formula) and the number of uncommon words (based on the General Service List) in the text.
 It also lists all of these uncommon words (if you choose the verbose option).

+There is now also experimental support for the Coleman-Liau Readability Index.

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text files and urls.